This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 VT treats both similarly because both increase float-adjusted capitalization.

-2. Buy&Hold Slice Portfolios: Return-Adjusted Drift
+2. Buy&Hold Slice Portfolios: Return-Adjusted Weights

 Example: